ACS-lessgo/gita-cli/README.md

-# gita-cli
+# Gita-cli

 > Access the timeless wisdom of the **Bhagavad Gita** directly from your terminal.

-A fast, beautifully formatted, open-source CLI tool built in Go — inspired by the simplicity of [christ-cli](https://github.com/whoisyurii/christ-cli).
+A fast, beautifully formatted, open-source CLI tool built in Go.

 ---